 Before hiring an Uber accident lawyer it is important to consider the following:

-- Rideshare accidents are unique – Uber policies tend to offer significant coverage.
-Thus, you will need a rideshare accident lawyer with the financial resources and necessary experience to retain the best experts to properly illustrate the damages sustained by the injury victim.
-Bigger insurance policies often translates into the insurance carrier throwing up more hurdles and hiring very talented lawyers to make the process as difficult as possible.
-We have successfully handled numerous Uber and Lyft accident cases over the past decade.
+- Rideshare accidents are unique – Uber insurance policies tend to offer significant coverage.
+Thus, you will need a ridesharing accident lawyer with the financial resources and necessary experience to retain the best experts to properly illustrate the damages sustained by the injury victim.
+Bigger insurance policies often translate into the insurance carrier throwing up more hurdles and hiring very talented lawyers to make the process as difficult as possible.
+We have successfully handled numerous Uber vehicle accident cases over the past decade.
+Keep in mind that the applicable insurance carriers tend to defend a ridesharing accident injury claim far more aggressively than your typical car wreck.

 - We will assist you in obtaining treatment and handling all medical bills incurred – While our firm has handled thousands of accident and injury claims, we understand this is likely your first serious car accident.
 You likely feel vulnerable and unsure of your next step or how the whole process works.
 We are empathetic to your situation.
 While this may feel routine to us, you are far outside your comfort zone.
-We take this responsibility very seriously
+We take this responsibility very seriously.
+Whether you are an Uber driver or were struck by one, it is our duty to assist you in obtaining treatment and resolving your medical bills.

-- We offer personal attention – Our firms were initially built on word of mouth advertising from very satisfied former clients.
-As opposed to the massive television law firms advertising ad nauseum, we cannot rely on a commercial to bring us our very next client.
+- We offer personal attention – Our firm was initially built on word of mouth advertising from very satisfied former clients.
+As opposed to the massive television law firms advertising in the same exact way over and over again, Dolman Law Group does not rely on a commercial to bring us our next client.
 Hence, why we work so hard to keep our clients happy.
 The most common complaint of individuals represented by the biggest advertisers is the Uber accident victim never spoke with or even met their attorney.

-If you’ve needed to get somewhere fast in the past couple years but you didn’t have a car handy or you wanted to make a one way trip somewhere too far to walk, odds are you probably got a ride from Uber or Lyft.
-Maybe you didn’t get an Uber, but instead decided to go with the services of a similar competitor of theirs like Lyft or even Curb all through the convenience of a phone app.
+If you’ve needed to get somewhere fast in the past couple of years but you didn’t have a car handy or you wanted to make a one-way trip somewhere too far to walk, odds are you probably got a ride from an Uber driver.
+Maybe you didn’t but instead decided to go with the services of a similar competitor of theirs like Lyft or even Curb all through the convenience of a phone app.
 This is the phenomenon of ridesharing.
+The existence of Uber has resulted in a dramatic change in transportation.
+Accidents involving an Uber vehicle are an ever-evolving area of case law.

-Thanks to these revolutionary new services, the taxi is ready to go the way of the dinosaur but in the end you are still traveling via car and all the same risks still apply.
-That means that Uber accidents and Lyft accidents can happen while you are being whisked away to whichever destination you have specified. this begs the question of what happens if you do happen to get in an accident while in an Uber or similar rideshare service?
-Better yet, what happens if you happen to get injured in an Uber accident?
+Thanks to these revolutionary new services, the taxi is ready to go the way of the dinosaur but in the end, you are still traveling via car and all the same risks still apply.
+That means that Uber vehicle accidents can happen while you are being whisked away to whichever destination you have specified.
+This begs the question of what happens if you do happen to get in an accident while in an Uber or similar rideshare service?
+Better yet, what happens if you happen to get injured in an Uber car accident?
 Contact our Uber Accident Lawyers to learn more.
+The possibility of an Uber rideshare accident is something that is a relatively new phenomenon.

-Sibley Dolman Gipe Accident Injury Lawyers, PA – Uber Accident Attorneys and Lyft Accident Attorneys
+Dolman Law Group Accident Injury Lawyers, PA – Uber Accident Attorneys and Lyft Accident Lawyers

 What is Uber?

-The most popular service and the one most applicable to most rider’s concerns of a rideshare car accidents is UberX which is the most commonly utilized of the company’s services created in 2012 and provides affordable transportation via ridesharing.
-In addition to this service are several others that provide transport via larger vehicles or luxury vehicles like UberSUV and UberBLACK
+The most popular service and the one most applicable to most rider’s concerns of a rideshare car accident is UberX which is the most commonly utilized of the company’s services created in 2012 and provides affordable transportation via ridesharing.
+In addition to this service, there are several others that provide transport for customers who need or want larger vehicles or luxury vehicles like UberXL and UberBLACK.

 What is Ridesharing?